MaheshZalte/MyWeatherApp/README.md

 # 🌦️ MyWeatherApp

 A Java-based web application that fetches and displays real-time weather information using the **OpenWeatherMap API**.
-Built with **Servlets, JSP, HTML, CSS, and JavaScript**, and deployable via Docker.
+Built with **Servlets, JSP, HTML, CSS, and JavaScript**.

 ---